axellbrendow/extdeps/README.md

 ## Usage

-Pipe a package.json file or redirect a file to the script
+Pipe package.json or redirect it to the script

 `cat package.json | npx extdeps`